-Hi, I’m Emma, a London-based beekeeper and aromatherapist.
-I blog (mostly) about bees.
+Hi, I’m Emma, a London-based beekeeper, aromatherapist and blogger.
+I blog (mostly) about bees and aromatherapy.
 I also like nature and wildlife, photography and travel, books and good housekeeping, country life and stripes (bees are stripy).

-Miss Apis Mellifera is from the Latin name for the European honeybee, Apis mellifera, and ‘Miss’ because most honeybees are female and single.
+Miss Apis Mellifera is from the Latin name for the European honeybee, Apis mellifera, and ‘Miss’ because most honeybees are ladies.
 My blog was famously Freshly Pressed in 2012 by a post about a monkey-fish, not bees.

-Five years a beekeeper and I have a lot to learn.
-I keep bees at Ealing apiary with my lovely hive partner Emily Scott of Adventures in Beeland.
+Seven years a beekeeper since 2010 and I have a lot to learn.
+I keep bees at Ealing & District Beekeepers Association apiary with my lovely hive partner Emily Scott of Adventures in Beeland.
 My blog shares the ups and downs of our hives, with lots of bee fun, tea and cake thrown in.
 I’ve also been lucky to have been mentored by amazing beekeepers like John Chapple (the Royal Beekeeper), Andy Pedley, Pat Turner, Ian Allkins, and Alan Gibbs and supported by fantastic beekeepers like Thomas Bickerdike, Llyr Jones, and more.

 I became an aromatherapist in 2005 after completing my diploma in Aromatherapy and Essential Oil Science with Neal’s Yard Remedies in Covent Garden, London.
 I studied the chemical profiles of over 70 essential oils, including their use in anatomy and physiology.

 I blog about other things too, so here’s a useful index to find it all.

 I live with my gorgeous husband John Maund, five goldfish, a colony of mason bees, and lots of garden birds.
 John is very understanding about “all those insects you always think about”.
 He documented my favourite beekeeping adventure in Iceland.